HL7/fhir-specialty-rx/input/pages/systematic-queries.md

 <p></p>

-#### 3.Unsolicited - RESTful Data Source
+#### Unsolicited - RESTful Data Source

 This guide defines an unsolicited data "push" model that uses FHIR messaging (below).
 This approach aligns with the current environment in which it is expected that all prescribing systems are able to exchange with all pharmacies in the US, the bulk of prescriptions are transmitted through exchange networks, and direct connections between EHRs and pharmacies are uncommon.

-However, the data source may leverage an intermediary to enable patient information to be collected and sent to a pharmacy or other party in FHIR message form, with the data source interacting solely through standard RESTful requests.
+However, the Data Source may leverage an intermediary to enable patient information to be collected and sent to a pharmacy or other party in FHIR message form, with the Data Source interacting solely through standard RESTful requests.
 The [Intermediary Facilitation](intermediary.html) section describes this approach.

 <p></p>

-#### 4. Unsolicited - Messaging
+#### Unsolicited - Messaging

 In this flow, the prescribing system proactively sends a   [Specialty Rx Query Response - Unsolicited message](StructureDefinition-specialty-rx-bundle-query-response-unsolicited.html) containing patient information related to a prescription.